Rent safe and private dog parks hosted by locals

 • High drive, high energy working breeds will likely need more frequent and varied enrichment than pets bred solely for human companionship.

-• Hounds generally love to use their noses.
+• Hounds generally love to use their noses, employing a strong sense of smell.

 • Terriers are known for having intense prey and chase instincts.